MGBabulski/discrete_math_redux/README.md

 This library is more of a proof of concept, than an actual framework.
 There already exists plenty of much better frameworks and heavily optimized ready-to-use software.
 This library **does not** provide safety against programmers' stupidity (including, but **not** limited to mine).
 The library is obviosly reduced, and lacks more sophisticated structures and algorithms.

+## Requirements and installation

+This is a static library.
+On linux you may run the *makefile* to create *.a* file (if you so desire, but it mostly serves as a test of your compiler).
+Generally it's most likely best to download source files and manually add them to the solution.
+The only requirement is a c++ compiler that supports c++23 standard.

 # Overviev

 The project consists of 4 modules: